 In fact, studies show that slow movement not only can benefit your mind but also your body.
-In fact, the Los Angeles Times reports that more pain clinics are now offering slow movement as a self-awareness therapy.
+In fact, Psychology Today reports that more pain clinics are now offering slow movement as a self-awareness therapy.

 Does this mean it’s time to cancel your gym membership?
 Not really, but some studies show that slow movement (including yoga!) can help reduce depression, pain, and disability.

 Slowing down for even a part of the day can allow us to focus on awareness of our emotions.
 Instead of gobbling down meals and rushing around all day looking at the next meetings on your smartphone, try taking it slow for a while.

 Why does it work?
 Experts don’t fully understand the process, but slow movement provides benefits related to more relaxation and less stress.
 This, in turn, allows you to focus more on your current emotional state.

 And by now, you should be acquainted with the many benefits of being emotionally self-aware!

 5. Breath deeply